Back to Articles

 There is sleep deprivation.
 Noise.
 Mess.
 Transitions.
 School stress.
 Sibling conflict.
 Financial pressure.
 Neurodivergence.
 Food struggles.
 Bedtime battles.
 Screens.
 Illness.
 Your own work stress.
 Your own relationship stress.
 Your own needs.

-For many parents, the hardest part is not the feeling itself.
-It is the shame that follows.
+For many parents, the hardest part is not the feeling itself but the shame that follows.

 The Shadow of the "Good Parent"